JSS University Mysore 2025

 This topic contributes around 4% to 6% to the NEET Biology syllabus, making it a scoring unit.
 The questions in this section range from direct theory-based to application-oriented questions, requiring a thorough understanding of hormonal regulation, contraception mechanisms, and advancements in reproductive technologies.

-Many students struggle with memorizing different contraceptive methods, their mechanisms, and distinguishing between types of ART.
+Many students struggle with memorising different contraceptive methods, their mechanisms, and distinguishing between types of ART.
 However, solving NEET previous year questions paper can help students identify frequently asked concepts, improve their accuracy, and boost confidence in tackling related questions.

 Contraceptive Methods and Assisted Reproductive Technologies (ART) are the most frequently asked topics.